Author: srilankatravelparadise

 🔹 Hindu deity figures, reflecting religious harmony in ancient Sri Lanka

 During the 12th century, King Nissanka Malla gilded the interior of the caves, earning it the name “Golden Temple”.
-The Kandyan kings (17th–18th century) further enhanced the temple with vibrant frescoes and sculptures, many of which are still in pristine condition today.
+The Kandyan kings (17th–18th century) enhanced the temple with vibrant frescoes.
+They also added sculptures, many of which are still in pristine condition today.

 A UNESCO World Heritage Site

-Recognized for its cultural and historical value, Dambulla Cave Temple was designated a UNESCO World Heritage Site in 1991, solidifying its status as one of Sri Lanka’s greatest architectural and spiritual treasures.
+Recognized for its cultural and historical value, Dambulla Cave Temple gained UNESCO World Heritage Site status in 1991.
+This designation solidified its status as one of Sri Lanka’s greatest architectural and spiritual treasures.

 The Present-Day Dambulla Cave Temple